crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 = Can I password protect galleries? =

-Yes, Wordpress allows you to password protect pages by default - which includes all galleries and content for the entire page.
+Yes, WordPress allows you to password protect pages by default - which includes all galleries and content for the entire page.
 Password protection of pages can be turned on and off at any time, with just a few clicks.

 = Can I add a watermark to the images/slideshows? =